peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EInteger desiredExponent,
         PeterO.Numbers.EContext ctx);

-Returns a binary float with the same value but a new exponent.
+Returns a binary float with the same value but a new exponent.Note that this is not always the same as rounding to a given number of binary digit places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
+If rounding to a number of binary digit places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.

+Remark:This method can be used to implement ixed-point binary arithmetic, in which each binary float has a ixed number of digits after the radix point.
+The following code xample returns a fixed-point number with up to 20 digits before nd exactly 5 digits after the radix point:

+    // After performing arithmetic operations, adjust  // the number to 5 digits after the radix point number = number.Quantize( EInteger.FromInt32(-5),  // five digits after the radix point EContext.ForPrecision(25)  // 25-digit precision);

+A fixed-point binary arithmetic in which no digits come after the radix point (a desired exponent of 0) is considered an "integer arithmetic".

 <b>Parameters:</b>

- * <i>desiredExponent</i>: An arbitrary-precision integer.

- * <i>ctx</i>: An EContext object.
+ * <i>desiredExponent</i>: The desired exponent for the result.
+The exponent is the number of fractional digits in the result, expressed as a negative number.
+Can also be positive, which eliminates lower-order places from the number.
+For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteen-place (10b^3, 1000b).
+A value of 0 rounds the number to an integer.

+ * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
+If  `HasFlags` of the context is true, ill also store the flags resulting from the operation (the flags re in addition to the pre-existing flags).
+Can be null, in which ase the default rounding mode is HalfEven.

 <b>Returns:</b>

 A binary float with the same value as this object but with the exponent changed.
-Signals FlagInvalid and returns not-a-number (NaN) if an overflow error occurred, or the rounded result can't fit the given precision, or if the context defines an exponent range and the given exponent is outside that range.
+Signals FlagInvalid and returns not-a-number (NaN) if this object is infinity, if the rounded result can't fit the given precision, or if the context defines an exponent range and the given exponent is outside that range.

 ### Reduce

     public PeterO.Numbers.EFloat Reduce(
         PeterO.Numbers.EContext ctx);

-Removes trailing zeros from this object's mantissa.
+Removes trailing zeros from this object's mantissa (significand).
 For example, 1.00 becomes 1.If this object's value is 0, changes the exponent to 0.

 <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null.
+Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Returns:</b>

 This value with trailing zeros removed.
-Note that if the result has a very high exponent and the context says to clamp high exponents, there may still be some trailing zeros in the mantissa.
+Note that if the result has a very high exponent and the context says to clamp high exponents, there may still be some trailing zeros in the mantissa (significand).

 ### Remainder